260 Waymouth Street, Adelaide, South AustraliaSA 5000

 Pay attention to detail

-This is a tricky one, as it seems to be a hard trait to learn (or teach).
 Some people are naturally better at details than others.
-If that’s you, develop that skill as it will serve you well, and allow you to pick up clues and information that other mechanics may miss, setting your problem-solving abilities apart.
+If that’s you, develop that skill.
+It will serve you well, allowing you to pick up clues and information that other mechanics may miss, and setting your problem-solving abilities apart.

-If you’re not great at details but are still determined to become a bicycle mechanic, develop checks and balances so you can make sure nothing vital has been missed in the process.
+If you’re not great at details, develop your processes and methodology so you can make sure nothing vital has been missed.
+Checklists are your friend.

-As a critical part of this, every bicycle mechanic (detail-oriented or no) must cultivate a deep appreciation for the safety of the bicycle’s owner.
-One of our workshop mantras has always been 'would I be happy with this bike if I owned it?'
+Critically, every bicycle mechanic (detail-oriented or not) must cultivate a deep appreciation for the safety of the bicycle’s owner.
+One of our workshop mantras has always been, 'Would I be happy with this bike if I owned it?'
 If the answer is ‘no’, then the job is not yet finished.

 A man and woman gazing at a bicycle in a field.
 The picture is taken from close behind and between their heads.
 It's less exciting than it sounds.